Implats closes in on control of RBPlat after taking stake to 40.46% - Miningmx

 The long-stop date for its general offer for RBPlat shares has been extended to November 22 after ambitions to close the deal this month were frustrated by an appeal launched by rival Northam Platinum.

 It successfully won the right from the Competition Appeal Court to have alleged anti-competitive elements of the proposed tieup between Implats and RBPlat investigated.
-It will take about 20 working days from September 5 for a hearing to be concluded in the Competition Tribunal.
+The first hearing is planned for October 6 with a second from October 31 to November 3, according to Implats’ website.

 Northam has a 34.5% stake in RBPlat with options to increase its holding to about 38%.
 Paul Dunne, CEO of Northam said earlier this year he wanted to control RBPlat which he described as offering the best PGM production potential in South Africa.